robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.4.9 =
+* Security improvements and fixes
+* Fixed a warning that happened on older WordPress versions regarding the get_user_by() function
+* Login with email uses default functions now for WordPress versions higher thab 4.5
+* Removed login with email when username is selected from settings
+* Removed sending password from default registration email

 = 2.4.8 =
 * Now when an administrator registers an user the Register button text has changed to Add User
 * Multiple fixes regarding redirects